+COUNT II

-COUNT II Negligence Per Se (On behalf of Class Plaintiffs)
+Negligence Per Se

-124. Plaintiffs repeat and reallege each and every allegation contained above as if fully set forth herein.

-125. Section 5 of the Federal Trade Commission Act, 15 U.S.C. § 45, prohibits "unfair . . . practices in or affecting commerce" including, as interpreted and enforced by the FTC, the unfair act or practice by consumer-serving organizations such as Equifax of failing to use reasonable measures to protect PII and Payment Card Data.
-The FTC publications and orders described above also form the basis of Equifax's duty.

-126. Equifax violated Section 5 of the FTC Act (and similar state statutes) by failing to use reasonable measures to protect PII and Payment Card Data and by not complying with applicable industry standards, including PCI DSS.
-Equifax's conduct was particularly unreasonable given the nature and amount of PII it obtained and stored and the foreseeable consequences of a data breach at a major credit reporting agency, including specifically the immense damages that would result to consumers and financial institutions.

-127. Equifax's violation of Section 5 of the FTC Act (and similar state statutes) constitutes negligence per se.

-128. Plaintiffs and the Class are within the scope of persons Section 5 of the FTC Act (and similar state statutes) was intended to protect as they are engaged in trade and commerce and bear primary responsibility for paying for and reimbursing consumers for fraud losses.
+- 113. Section 5 of the Federal Trade Commission Act, 15 U.S.C. § 45, prohibits "unfair...practices in or affecting commerce" including, as interpreted and enforced by the FTC, the unfair act or practice by consumer-serving organizations such as Equifax of failing to use reasonable measures to protect PII and Payment Card Data.
+The FTC publications and orders described above also form the basis of Equifax's duty. - 114.
+Equifax violated Section 5 of the FTC Act (and similar state statutes) by failing to use reasonable measures to protect PII and Payment Card Data and by not complying with applicable industry standards, including PCI DSS.
+Equifax's conduct was particularly unreasonable given the nature and amount of PII it obtained and stored and the foreseeable consequences of a data breach at a major credit reporting agency, including specifically the immense damages that would result to consumers and financial institutions. - 115.
+Equifax's violation of Section 5 of the FTC Act (and similar state statutes) constitutes negligence per se. - 116.
+Plaintiffs and the class are within the scope of persons Section 5 of the FTC Act (and similar state statutes) was intended to protect as they are engaged in trade and commerce and bear primary responsibility for paying for and reimbursing consumers for fraud losses.
 Moreover, many of the class members are credit unions, which are organized as cooperatives whose members are consumers.

-129. Furthermore, the harm that has occurred is the type of harm the FTC Act (and similar state statutes) was intended to guard against.
-Indeed, the FTC has pursued over fifty enforcement actions against businesses which, as a result of their failure to employ reasonable data security measures and avoid unfair and deceptive practices, caused the same harm suffered by Plaintiffs and the Class here.

-130. As a direct and proximate result of Equifax's negligence per se, Plaintiffs and the Class have suffered and continue to suffer injury and damages as described herein.

-131. Because no statutes of other states are implicated, Georgia common law applies to the negligence per se claim of Plaintiffs and the Class.
+- 117. Furthermore, the harm that has occurred is the type of harm the FTC Act (and similar state statutes) was intended to guard against.
+Indeed, the FTC has pursued over fifty enforcement actions against businesses which, as a result of their failure to employ reasonable data security measures and avoid unfair and deceptive practices, caused the same harm suffered by Plaintiffs and the class here. - 118.
+As a direct and proximate result of Equifax's negligence per se, the Plaintiffs and the class have suffered and continue to suffer injury and damages as described herein. - 119.
+Because no statutes of other states are implicated, Georgia common law applies to the negligence per se claim of Plaintiffs and the class.

+COUNT III

-COUNT III Declaratory and Equitable Relief (On Behalf of All Plaintiffs)
+Declaratory and Injunctive Relief On Behalf of All Plaintiffs